Hubble’s Constant and

 Discussion

 The fundamental expression lfmf=2θsitf can be extended such that a count of the fundamental measure of length lf divided by a count of the fundamental measure of time tf representative of the radius RU and age AU of the universe describes its expansion.
 The correlation, at first sight, appears overly simplistic.
-This is concerning as it is as though we have falsely assumed that the rate of expansion is an equality with the fundamental measures, and as such described a flat universe.
-Physical support for this claim is provided by paradox where it is not true and physical support by comparing CMB measurements with calculated values using the Measurement Quantization (MQ) approach.
+This is concerning as it is as though we have assumed that the rate of expansion is an equality with the fundamental measures, and as such describes a flat universe.
+Physical support for this claim is provided by paradox and physical support by comparing CMB measurements with calculated values.

-A consequence of referential systems, MQ descriptions of universal expansion are an extension of those principles argued by Einstein, but greater in scope.
-With an MQ understanding of nature there are three frames of reference: the reference frame, the discrete Measuement Frame of the observer and the non-discrete Target Frame of the universe.
-Considering the difference between these frames allows us to resolve expressions and values for the physical constants and the laws of nature.
+MQ descriptions of universal expansion are an extension of those principles argued by Einstein, but offer greater precision across the entire measurement domain.
+With an MQ understanding of nature there are three physically significant frames: the reference frame of the observer, the discrete Internal Frame of the universe and the non-discrete System Frame of the universe.
+Considering the difference between these frames allows us to resolve expressions and values for the physical constants.

-We begin, as such, describing expansion as a consequence of the Measurement Frame.
-Length, mass and time are all self-referencing consequences of the system.
-With this in mind, we reexamine the universe as an extension of the fundamental expression.
+We begin, as such, describing expansion as a property of the Internal Frame.
+Length, mass and time are each emergent properties of the system.
+With this in mind, we reexamine these phenomena as properties of the fundamental expression.

-Given elapsed time and the fundamental expression, such an analysis demonstrates specific rates for increasing length and increasing mass independently.
-Increasing length is as recognized, a phenomenon associated with dark energy.
-The possibility of mass accretion, though, is an outcome of MQ.
-The rate of mass accretion Macr is found to be constant throughout both the quantum and inflationary epochs.
-We can use Macr to calculate the accumulated mass corresponding to the trigger event which then defines the transition from a quantum inflationary epoch to the expansionary epoch.
-The calculations of accumulated mass, thus making up what we see today as the CMB, match our best observational data, four significant digits.
+Given elapsed time and considering the fundamental expression, such an analysis demonstrates specific rates for increasing length and increasing mass independently.
+Increasing length is as recognized a quality associated with the dark energy phenomenon.
+Mass accretion, though, is a prediction of MQ.
+The rate of mass accretion Macr is found to be constant during both the quantum and expansionary epochs.
+We can use Macr to calculate the accumulated equivalent mass corresponding to the trigger event which then identifies that point that marks the transition from a quantum epoch to the expansionary epoch.
+The calculation of accumulated mass, corresponding to what we measure today as the CMB, match our best observational data, five significant digits.
 We can also use the expression for Macr to calculate the mass of the universe today.
 This calculation matchs to five significant digits, based on CMB measurements of the age of the universe.
-Finally, we can use Macr to validate a description of galactic rotation, again a match, a 1.6 km/s standard deviation with respect to star velocities in the Milky way.
-But, let us start with correlations that can be carried out in the laboratory.
-For instance, expansion can be correlated with the measure of a fundamental unit of mass mf.
+Finally, we can use Macr to validate a description of galactic rotation, again a match, having a 1.6 km/s standard deviation with respect to star velocities in the Milky way relative to the first 85,000 light-years.
+But, let us start with physical support that can be confirmed in the laboratory.
+For instance, expansion can be correlated with a calculated measure of a fundamental unit of mass mf.

 We should note, the rate of expansion 2θsi is defined with respect to the system, the universe.
 Traditionally Hubble's constant is defined per megaparsec.
 We will convert the measurement for you shortly.
 But, for now we continue with citations of physical correspondence, such as this expression containing the gravitational constant

-In addition to the above cosmological measurement expression for mf, universal expansion and the relative values for the fundamental measures, lf, mf and tf are correlated.
+In addition to the above cosmological expressions for mf, universal expansion and the relative values for the fundamental measures, lf, mf and tf are correlated.
 That is to say, had the rate of expansion as defined with respect to the system - the universe - been different, then the fundamental measures would have differing values.
 If this rate of expansion varied over time, then the values of the fundamental measures would also vary relatively.
 Such a proposition would be difficult to maintain as it would also imply that such variation had occurred in the past and where the values of the fundamental measures are implicit to the radial distance of electrons about atoms, such change would be reflected in the spectral lines of stars that form in the early universe.
 Moreover, there is some question whether such atoms would be stable.
-MQ presents a framework in which we can provide physical support that what is observed corresponds to a flat universe with a constant rate of expansion that follows the expressions of MQ.
+MQ presents a framework in which we can offer physical support that what is observed corresponds to a flat universe with a constant rate of expansion and that such a description follows the expressions resolved using MQ.

 Also at work in the expansion of the universe are the effects described by relativity.
-Those effects are usually ignored in modern theory in that a means to resolve the time dilation between a quantum and expansionary epoch is not possible without a physical model that identifies the trigger between them.
-MQ provides a complete picture.
+Those effects are usually ignored in modern theory in that a means to resolve the time dilation between the quantum and expansionary epoch is not possible without a physical model that identifies the trigger between them.
+MQ provides a complete picture and a trigger.

-Yet another approach, the value of the expansion parameter θsi can be measured as the angle of polarization of X-rays in Bell states at their degenerate frequency.
+Yet another approach, the value of the expansion parameter θsi can be measured as the angle of polarization for the signal and idler of X-rays in Bell states at their degenerate frequency.
+Bear in mind, we only show that the magnitude is equal and do not imply that angle and momentum are in any other way comparable.
 The calculations and measurement data can be found in the section labeled 'Quantum Entangled X-rays'.
-The expansion parameter can also be measured with respect to discrete gravity. θsi is also present when defining Planck's constant and in expressions that describe galactic rotation.
+The expansion parameter can also be measured with respect to gravitational curvature. θsi is also present when defining Planck's constant and in expressions that describe galactic rotation.
 Importantly, resolving θsi does not assume a flat universe - a universe without curvature - when recognizing the physical significance of frames of reference.
-This is properly resolved as a property of measure and presented in the paper entitled, Measurement Quantization Describes the History of the Universe....
+This quality of the universe is resolved as a property of measure and presented in the paper entitled, Measurement Quantization Describes the History of the Universe....

 To assure no confusion in symbols, we identify universal expansion when written in units Mpc-1 with the symbol H. We identify universal frequency, that being the inverse of the universal expansion parameter with Hf.
 And finally, where universal expansion is defined per the diameter of the universe (as opposed to per megaparsec), we use the symbol HU.
 It is as such, that the calculation of universal expansion is

-The expansion parameter 2θsi describes the rate of expansion when defined with respect to the universe.
-From this we resolve that the rate is invariant.
+The expansion parameter 2θsi describes the rate of expansion when defined with respect to the diameter of the universe.
+From this we resolve that the rate is constant.
 We also find that there is no faster-than-light inflationary period.
+To be clear, there is no predicted inflationary period.
 The early universe is characterized by a period of quantum expansion that lasts for 363,312 years.
-Specifically notable, the calculations are a consequence of discrete measure.
+Specifically notable, the calculations are a consequence of the discrete internal frame.
 They unfold without the need for a premise or conjecture.

 line.jpg